 - zooming, the zoom level can be changed using the mouse wheel, the + and - keys or the + and - control buttons (the third button shows the current zoom level and is not clickable)

 - Sequences are located at the end of the branch leading to them and have no special marker unless they are selected / highlighted.

 - Sequences are labeled: clicking on a sequence label brings up the sequence details panel on the right side of the main display.
 This panel provides details about the sequence directly from the SILVA website, if available.

-- A scrollbar shows your viewport of the whole tree: since large phylogenetic trees can get very long along the vertical axis, the scrollbar on the left of the main view gives a feeling about where the currently displayed portion of the tree lies, with respect to the entire tree.
-The scrollbar represents the complete vertical extent of the tree, independent of the current zoom level.
+- A navigation bar shows your viewport of the whole tree: since large phylogenetic trees can get very long along the vertical axis, the navigation bar on the left of the main view gives a feeling about where the currently displayed portion of the tree lies, with respect to the entire tree.
+The navigation bar represents the complete vertical extent of the tree, independent of the current zoom level.
 A blue marker on it shows the position of the current tree area.
 If the displayed tree portion is too thin to be shown (higher zoom levels) an horizontal line shows its approximate location.

 Taxonomic context information

 Taxonomic context information about the currently displayed tree portion is provided in two ways: Taxon bar and taxon brackets.
 The taxon bar is shown in the bottom part of the main display and shows information about the Taxon currently laying under the mouse pointer.
 Information is given in the following format: